 Coverage D: Loss of use and rental

-In the land of fire and mass chaos, owning is way better than renting (seems counterintuitive, but true).
-I talked to many people who are renters who have been evicted since the fire.
-The landlords asked their tenants to leave so that either the landlord or one of their family/friends who lost a home can move in.
+In the land of fire and mass chaos, owning is better than renting (seems counterintuitive, but true).
+I talked to many people who were renters who were evicted since the fire.
+The landlords asked their tenants to leave so that either the landlord or one of their family/friends who lost a home could move in.

-This puts the tenants in a bad position because now they are stuck in a town with a housing shortage and now a high price point.
-They have no choice, either pay more for a similar rental in town or move further out of town.
-Plus, unlike those who are insured and lost their home, tenants being evicted have no insurance to help them through this.
-Lose lose.
+This put tenants in a bad position because now they were stuck in a town with a housing shortage and now higher prices.
+They had no choice, either pay more for a similar rental in town or move further out of town.
+Plus, unlike those who were insured and lost their home, tenants being evicted had little no insurance to help them through this.

 So I was able to get a nice rental and not worry about the monthly rent.
-I will potentially be living in my rental until October 2019.
-While insurance is paying a lot for my rental, it still is not as much as one friend who has insurance paying $34K a month…yup, $34,000 a month.
-On the other end is one of my friends, who has a maximum cap of $14,000 for her rental.
-That means that her insurance will only pay a total of $14,000 for the entire 2 years.
+While insurance paid a lot for my rental, it still was not as much as one friend who had his home insurance pay $34K a month!
+On the other end is one of my friends, who had a maximum cap of $14,000 for her rental.
+That means that her insurance would only pay a total of $14,000 for the entire two years.
 Ouch.

-I personally am insured by a large, reputable insurance company who is always on your side.
-Thus far they have gone by the books and been quite helpful.
+I personally am insured by a large, reputable insurance company who “is always on your side.”
+They went by the book and were quite helpful.

 But still, a massive increase in net worth is quite the silver lining from this tragedy.
 Plus all the stress from owning a massive house with a massive mortgage is now gone.

 Insurance coverage is broken down into various coverages.

 - Dwelling: Coverage A: Dwelling

 The limits for these items are visible on the insurance policy declaration page.
 Please review each item thoroughly with the home insurance policy agent.
 If you don't understand something, you must have them explain it with some examples.